 Modern Data Architecture with AWS Cloud

 Architecture modernization in data processing may be presented as a perfect solution to the efficacy, cost and performance optimization issues among businesses, though it is the question of appropriate and timely execution of the latest approaches.
-For this reason, we offer you a piece of reading that will inform you about the fundamentals and pitfalls in the process of building modern data architecture for the most up-to-date applications.
-The article recounts:

-• data challenges of traditional data architecture
+- data challenges of traditional data architecture

-• gains from adopting modern data architecture
+- gains from adopting innovative data architecture

-• modern data architecture implementation strategy
+- architecture implementation strategy

 The problematique of data architecture